Page 10: Historical Events In May - 24

 2007 General election in the Republic of Ireland.
 Taoiseach Bertie Ahern and his Fianna Fáil party win a majority of seats for the third election in a row on this day in history.

-2013 Rafael Correa is sworn into a third term as President of Ecuador on May - 24.
+2013 Rafael Correa is sworn into a third term as President of Ecuador on this day in history.

-2014 Yingluck Shinawatra, former prime minister of Thailand, is detained by army after a military coup on May - 24.
+2014 On this day in history yingluck Shinawatra, former prime minister of Thailand, is detained by army after a military coup

 2017 UEFA Europa League won by Manchester United 2-0 against Ajax in Stockholm on this day in history.

-2018 On May - 24 record US fentanyl seizure of 120lbs (54kg) confirmed by police in Nebraska in April, enough to kill 26 million people, one of largest drug busts in US history
+2018 On this day in history record US fentanyl seizure of 120lbs (54kg) confirmed by police in Nebraska in April, enough to kill 26 million people, one of largest drug busts in US history

 2018 Actor Morgan Freeman accused of sexual harassment by several women in CNN report on this day in history.

-2018 US President Donald Trump cancels summit with North and South Korea because of hostile statements from North Korea on this day in history.
+2018 On this day in history uS President Donald Trump cancels summit with North and South Korea because of hostile statements from North Korea

 2018 On this day in history uS President Trump posthumously pardons boxer Jack Johnson for racially orientated criminal conviction - transporting a white woman across state lines